dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 If you're using Windows (as some of our contractors are), you'll need to ask someone on a Mac to complete this step for you.

-TODO: create a .bat (batch) file to allow project setup via Window.
+TODO: create a .bat (batch) file to allow project setup via Windows.

 The first time you use the application with any project, you will need to create a configuration file: